 - Both Sides Have a Point: Acknowledged by Sloan at the end, albeit in a very condescending way.
 The Federation needs idealistic men like Bashir to preserve its, well, ideals and it needs men like Sloan to do the dirty work that will allow those ideals to survive in a dog-eat-dog universe.

 - The Chessmaster: Sloan.

-- Exact Words: Senator Creetak is a Romulan patriot.
-This does not mean she's a 'good guy', Bashir.
+- Exact Words: Senator Cretak is a Romulan patriot.
+This does not mean she's a 'good guy' or 'on our side', Bashir.

-- Got Volunteered: Kira volunteers Worf to explain to Martok why his ship gets moved back in the repair queue in favor of the Romulans.
+- Kira volunteers Worf to explain to Martok why his ship gets moved back in the repair queue in favor of the Romulans.

 - I Was Never Here: Invoked by Ross after his "off-the-record" conversation with Bashir.Ross: This conversation never happened.
 You're dismissed.

 - It's Personal: Part of the ultimate deception is stating that Sloan is a mere Federation intelligence officer who believed Koval assassinated his mentor and wanted revenge.Koval: You broke the cardinal rule of our profession.
 You allowed business to become personal.